CarlosHernandez412/CMPS-3240-Cache/README.md

 $ make all
 ```

+which should run without any errors or warnings.

 # Approach

 ## Part 1 - Cache info

 The `cache_info.out` program prints out information about the cache on the current system.
-On Linux systems, this information can also be found in the /sys subsystem in the directories:
+On Linux systems, this information can also be found in the `/sys` subsystem in the directories:

 ```
 /sys/devices/system/cpu/cpu*/cache/index*/